elifesciences-publications/anisotropy/README.md

 --------------------------

 # Overview of code for data processing and spatiotemporal anisotropy calculations
-This repository contains Matlab code processing SPT trajectory data and for calculating anisotropy at multiple spatiotemporal scales.
+This repository contains Matlab code for processing SPT trajectory data and for calculating anisotropy at multiple spatiotemporal scales.

+## Quick tutorial: going through each step

+1. Step 1: Obtain SPT data at multiple spatiotemporal scales
+   1. Here we will use the provided example data for U2OS C32 Halo-hCTCF, which is provided in the directory "UnProcessedExampleData" 2.

 Update 2017-07-26